V287/pelago-create-react-app/packages/react-scripts/README.md

 - Run `git fetch --tags` to get the latest tags from the respective heads.
 - Run `git rebase --onto {latest-tag} {your-branch-name}` and raise a PR.

+- If the above doesn't work, try merging the upstream tag with ur feature branch `git merge {latest-tag} {your-branch-name}`

 ## Releasing

 This package has to be bundled and shipped as an npm module.
 Currently the package is under @sai.mahadevan's account.
 We will eventually move it to a common pelago account.